Alipsa/data-utils/README.md

 ### 1.0.6, in progress
 - Change github repo references from perNyfelt to Alipsa
 - Add support for ConnectionInfo as param to Sql factory methods
+- upgrade test dependencies and gradle version
+- fix bug in determining the DataBaseProvider from a URL

 ### 1.0.5, 2024-07-04
 - move Tablesaw stuff to matrix-tablesaw